Caden64/blog/src/data/RustForRustaceans.md

 ---
 title: The start of Rust for Rustaceans
 author: What counts as a real name
-description: THe start of rust for Rustaceans
+description: The start of rust for Rustaceans
 preview: Memory mangament is a difficult thing for programs to get right whether they realize it or not.
 date: 2022-15-10
 slug: "irp1"